Here are some of the most interesting national days to celebrate in May - NewsBreak

 May 7: National Roast Leg of Lamb Day

 In the running for the most random national day during May, National Roast Leg of Lamb Day definitely takes one of the top spots.
-This day is pretty self-explanatory, so hopefully, you have a leg of lamb tucked away in your freezer just waiting to be roasted.Fish sandwich fillets recalled from Maryland, Virginia grocery stores
+This day is pretty self-explanatory, so hopefully, you have a leg of lamb tucked away in your freezer just waiting to be roasted.Missing man crashes in Okaloosa Co., found the next day

 May 9: National Sleepover Day